Easily planted from seed, organic gardeners enjoy growing radish for its crisp, peppery root.

-Note: Planet Natural offers a wide selection of heirloom radish seeds for your growing pleasure.
+Planet Natural offers a wide selection of non-treated, non-GMO heirloom radish seeds for your vegetable gardening pleasure.
+Best of all, they’re shipped FREE!

 Tip: Consider adding kelp meal to vegetable gardens.
 It’s chock-full of micro-nutrients and is especially good for supplying trace minerals to crops that will be consumed.